 “I am thrilled to be working with Middleport Pottery.
 To have access to such rich resources to draw upon, such as the biggest mould archive existing, while being able to share it with the community, staff, and volunteers will be a very special opportunity.”

-Dan Scott and Tom Adams, who are working with The Naseby Battlefield Project, said:
+Dan Scott and Tom Adams, who are working with Naseby 1645, said:

 “We are so excited to be working with Naseby 1645, local schools, singing groups, individuals and The Sealed Knot to bring to life the amazing history of the Battle of Naseby.
 Using lyrics and songs created with all the participants and scoring a brilliant short film, the project will explore themes of unity and difference, utopias and other imagined futures.
 We can’t wait to get going!”